autopi-io/documentation/docs/guides/index.md

 ## 7. Connect to local administration

 Once connected to the WiFi hotspot, you need to configure your APN settings for the sim card inserted.
 To do so, go to [my.autopi.io](https://my.autopi.io/).
-Click on the "Go local" button in the bottom.
+Click on the "Go local" button at the bottom.
+However you will need to be logged out in order to see the "Go local" button.
+Alternative of clicking the "Go local" button would be going to [local.autopi.io](https://local.autopi.io/).

 This will connect you to the local device and you should see a screen like shown in the bottom image .
 This will indicate that you are connected to the local device and you can go ahead and login.
 No username/password needed.

 ![AutoPi.io - Localhost login](/img/guides/getting_started/local.jpg)